top of page

 Dangerous Game Rifles

-GUIDE & CLIENT DANGEROUS GAME RIFLES The following information is my personal opinion only, and we all have different gear, ideas and thoughts.
+GUIDE & CLIENT DANGEROUS GAME RIFLES The following information is my personal opinion only, and yes we all have different gear, ideas and thoughts.
 Thick skinned dangerous game hunted on foot requires a heavy caliber, these rifles have heavy recoil, so select the biggest dangerous game rifle cartridge that you can shoot accurately, and can carry all day.
-In our safari camp we have these rifles available; Blaser R8, Whitworth Express and CZ custom rifles in 375 H&H, and Heym Express 404 Jeffery & 416 Rigby calibers.
-All have good express sights, and most fitted with quality optics in quick detachable (QD) mounts.
+In our safari camp we have these rifles available in 375 H&H, 404 Jeffery, 416 Rigby & 458 WM calibers.
+All have good express sights, and most fitted with quality scopes in quick detachable (QD) mounts.
 I have used both double and bolt action rifles, either choice is fantastic, as long as they function 100% reliably and the hunter is very familiar to be fast and accurate with their weapon.
-Over the years and over 800 Buffalo hunts, we have seen nearly all the big calibers in use.
-Personally, I have carried and used the following; 375 H&H, 404 Jeffery, 416 Rigby, 435 PH Express (my own invention), Boswell 450/400 double, 458 WM, 458 Lott, Holland and Holland 465 Express double rifle (stopped 3 charges), a few 500 Jeffery (a favorite hard hitter), and I once carried a rare #8 Holland and Holland 600 NE Royal for a short time (damn heavy and a monster to shoot).
-I now generally guide with a 404 or 416, an easier carry weight, 4 Solids in the magazine, capable of the full body penetration occasionally required on a fast departing 2000lb bull Buffalo.
-If a charge occurs, to stop someone being smashed, I need 100% shot placement to destroy the brain.
+Over the years and over 1200 Buffalo hunts, we have seen nearly all the big calibers in use.
+Personally, I have carried and used the following; 375 H&H, 404 Jeffery, 416 Rigby, 435 PH Express (my own invention), Boswell 450/400 double, 458 WM, 458 Lott, Holland and Holland 465 Express double rifle (stopped 3 charges), a few 500 Jeffery (a favorite hard hitter), a 585 Nyati (a 750 grainer (.577) I loaded mild to 2050fps), and I once carried a rare #8 Holland and Holland 600 NE Royal (900grainers) for a short time (damn heavy and a monster to shoot).
+I now generally guide with a 404 or 416, an easier carry weight, 4 Hydro or Cup Point Solids in the magazine, capable of the full body penetration occasionally required on a fast departing 2000lb bull Buffalo.
+If a charge occurs, to 100% stop someone from being smashed, I need perfect shot placement to destroy the brain.
 Graham Williams PH.

 BUFFALO SHOT PLACEMENT & APPROACH We are hunting the strong and heavy 700-900kg older Buffalo bulls, which have double the mass in skin, muscle and bone structure than young water buffalo bulls or buffalo cows of 300-500kg.
 The brain is small, protected and moving, so ideally your first shot should be with a quality expanding bullet placed accurately to kill the animal with maximum damage to the vitals.
 Through the heart and lungs is best, and a shoulder taken out as-well is good.
-However on rare occasions, tough animals can regain their footing and gallop away, or occasionally charge.
-Be prepared for such circumstance with a Solid or FMJ or Cup Point bullet/s in your magazine, and be able to shoot accurately on running game, and achieve maximum penetration.
+On rare occasions, tough animals can regain their footing and run, or occasionally charge.
+Be prepared for such circumstance with a Solid or FMJ bullet/s in your magazine, and be able to shoot accurately on running game, and achieve maximum penetration to vitals.
 Fire again until the Buffalo is down, and then another spine or shoulder shot to be sure.
-Approach with caution and hold your rifle tight with both hands, (so a horn flick doesn't send your rifle flying or your AD shot back at others), butt on your shoulder, and looking over your sights.
+Approach with caution and hold your rifle tight with both hands, (so a horn flick doesn't send your rifle flying or your AD shot back at others), approach with butt on your shoulder, and looking over your sights.
 Once the Buffalo is confirmed dead, barrels up and in a safe direction.... then... all hunters are to safely clear your rifle chambers.
 Practice.

 To Stop A Charge

-SOFTS OR SOLIDS Premium Softs for the first shot/s and the most damage to vitals will kill your Buffalo.
-The skull; our Water Buffalo bulls have flatter and thicker solid skull bone structures than a Cape Buffalo bull which has many hollow cavities under the boss... yes we have studied and dissected mature age skulls of both species.
-We have seen rare SP ammo skid off an angled Water Buffalo skulls, and no penetration, even close up, because of solid bone thickness and shot angle factors.
+SOFTS OR SOLIDS - In a bolt rifles magazine I suggest 2x Premium Softs for the hunters first one or two shots into the vitals, and then 2x Solids for the running side or rear raking shots.. or charge.
+The skull; our Water Buffalo bulls have flatter and much thicker solid skull bone structures than a Cape Buffalo bull which has many hollow cavities under the boss...
+Yes we have studied and dissected mature age skulls of both species.
+We have seen some cases of SP ammo skidding off an angled Water Buffalo skull, and no penetration, even close up, because of the solid bone thickness and shot angle factors.
 So we require our guides to use Solids for back up, final approach, and to stop a charge.!!